mkicjn/c2kanren/README.md

 # c2kanren
-**A very small hackable Lisp interpreter in C, with its own port of μKanren**
+**A very small hackable Lisp interpreter in C, with its own miniKanren**

-This project was inspired by a number of sources, and it does what it says on the tin: build from an imperative language (C), to a functional language (Lisp), to a logic programming language (μKanren).
+This project was inspired by a number of sources, and it does what it says on the tin: build from an imperative language (C), to a functional language (Lisp), to a relational language (miniKanren).

-The `c2klisp` interpreter herein is <500 SLOC, but remains powerful enough to meaningfully host its own port of μKanren (also included).
+The `c2klisp` interpreter herein is <500 SLOC, but remains powerful enough to meaningfully host miniKanren.
 Central to this ability are its guarantees of tail-call optimization (TCO) and aggressive garbage collection (GC).

-***NOTE: Some of the below information (especially about the μKanren port) is out of date due to recent work in progress.***
+The most powerful miniKanren port included here corresponds to the core miniKanren with disequality constraints.

+Additionally, a few earlier versions are included as examples to demonstrate the feature set progression from sokuza-kanren, as well as a version corresponding to μKanren written in a more instructive "literate" style, with unit tests.

 The main files:
 * `c2klisp.c` - a simple Lisp interpreter with the optimizations described above
 * `rc.lisp` - a "run commands" style script executed by the interpreter automatically; contains important macro definitions
-* `ukanren.lisp` - a port of μKanren to that Lisp, including ergonomic macros and support for reification
+* `literate-ukanren.lisp` - a μKanren-like port for that Lisp, written in a literate style with unit tests to introduce streams, unification, and goals in a (hopefully natural) progression
+* `sokuza-kanren.lisp` - a port of sokuza-kanren, for simplicity
+* `ukanren.lisp` - above, but extended with streams to approximate μKanren
+* `minikanren.lisp` - above, but extended with disequality constraints to approximate miniKanren
+* `demo.sh` - a script that runs all of the above \*Kanren ports in succession

-To see it work, simply clone the repo and run `./ukanren_demo.sh`.
+To see it work, simply clone the repo and run `./demo.sh`.
-This compiles the interpreter and runs each of the μKanren ports, demonstrating the canonical `appendo` relation both in the cliche manner and using the most general query.
-The first of these also displays each input expression before its result for reference.
+Requires only `make` and a C compiler.
+(If `tcc` is available, it will be used with `-run`.)

+When `literate-ukanren.lisp` is executed, a sequence of `t`s will indicate unit test successes, followed by several demonstrations.
+The other ports only include various demonstrations.

-## The Lisp
+## Details re: Lisp Interpreter & Dialect

 The Lisp interpreter here isn't particularly fast, but what's important is that it is small and simple while retaining the optimizations necessary to make deeply-recursive closures usable.
 Initially, the goal was to keep it simple enough that it could be ported into even lower level languages, such as my main project language, [paraforth](https://github.com/mkicjn/paraforth).